Healthedata1/USCDI5-Sandbox/input/pagecontent/subscription.md

  If a Server supports subscriptions, the Server **SHALL** support discovery of the US Core Subscription Topic's definition and  canonical URL by one or more of the following methods:

 - Server CapabilityStatement's SubscriptionTopic Canonical Extension (see below).
-- FHIR Restful query of SubscriptionTopic Resource
+- FHIR Restful query of the SubscriptionTopic Resource
 - Out-of-band published documentation

 ##### CapabilityStatement SubscriptionTopic Canonicals

-  The R5 Backport Implementation Guide defines the [CapabilityStatement SubscriptionTopic Canonical] extension to allow US Core Clients to discover US Core Servers' supported subscription topics.
-This extension enables servers to advertise the canonical URLs of subscription topics available to clients and allows clients to see the list of supported topics on a server.
+  The R5 Backport Implementation Guide defines the [CapabilityStatement SubscriptionTopic Canonical] extension lists the supported topics on a server.
+It enable clients can discover a Server's supported subscription topics by inspecting its CapabilityStatement.

   The example CapabilityStatement snippet shows a Server advertising the US Core resource Update Subscription Topic canonical URL with the CapabilityStatement SubscriptionTopic Canonical extension: